ADACCC Air Defense Artillery Captains Career Course

 Learning Environment.

 Everybody learns differently; both small and large group learning are to be conducted in a respectful and courteous manner and in a collaborative environment.
 As Leaders, students are expected to set the example for those around them and this starts with participation.
-You will take the GRE while at ADA CCC- please plan accordingly!!
+This is a discussion-based course.

 Physical Excellence.

 All academic awards are linked to physical fitness and military bearing.
 Awards are conditional and will only be issued to those who demonstrate holistic excellence.
-As we await full implementation of the ACFT, your last APFT score remains the score of record.
-You can expect to participate in three diagnostic ACFTs as a student in ADA CCC.
+You will take two record ACFTs while attending ADCCC and must pass height weight standards IAW AR 600-9.

 Discipline.